 The IFDC have published comparisons of plant responses of different RPRs, showing that, provided the a-axis is the same, they perform the same.
 End of argument.
 The one and only exception to this is the Sechura RPR from Peru.
 As mentioned before, Sechura RPR is a bit different chemically, because it has hydroxide replacing some carbonate in the crystal lattice.
 This changes its solubility in citric acid, and its a-axis, but it still performs the same in the field as other RPRs.
 The smaller the a-axis, the more resistant a phosphate rock is in the soil, to the point where it will not be capable of releasing sufficient P annually to maintain vigorous growth, and is therefore not worthy of the ‘RPR’ title.
 The IFDC have stated all this, and they know what they are talking about.

-It is concerning that a phosphate rock such as Moroccan BG4 can continue for years to be advertised as an RPR, in the complete absence of scientifically robust field trial data, or the independent measurement of the a-axis dimension.
+Phosphate rocks such as Moroccan BG4 were advertised as an RPR by the superphosphate industry, in the complete absence of scientifically robust field trial data, or the independent measurement of the a-axis dimension.

 During his time (1981-84) as Technical Advisor to the Directorate of MAF’s Agricultural Research Division (which subsequently became the AgResearch Crown Research Institute), and subsequently as Chief Scientist for Soil Fertility at the Ruakura Research Center in Hamilton (1984-87), the author had the responsibility for designing and overseeing the New Zealand-wide series of field trials comparing RPR with superphosphate, otherwise known as the ‘National Series’ of RPR trials.